HeardMatthew/ExampleScripts/README.md

 Unfortunately, a substantial amount of code I used during this project has been lost--our lab has since changed computers used to analyze fMRI data.
 The Matlab code I used to automatically preprocess files in BrainVoyager did not survive the migration.
 My contribution to this code was similar to the above projects; I adjusted paths in an already existing pipeline.
 I made some changes in preprocessing options.
 I also recall spending a fair amount of time debugging some for loops that were not running correctly.

-<h3>Miscellaneous Code:</h3>
+<h3>Miscellaneous Code</h3>
 I've included some simple codes I created from scratch when I first started learning Matlab in 2014 and Python in 2016.
 These include:

+   <h4>Dice.m : </h4>
-   Dice.m : a script used to roll any (interger) number of dice with any (interger) number of sides.
+   a script used to roll any (interger) number of dice with any (interger) number of sides.

+   <h4>QuadraticSolver.m : </h4>
-   QuadraticSolver.m : a script to solve a quadratic equation.
+   a script to solve a quadratic equation.

+   <h4>digit_sum.py : </h4>
-   digit_sum.py : a script to define two functions: digit_sum(n) and digit_root(n).
+   a script to define two functions: digit_sum(n) and digit_root(n).
 The former sums all numbers from 1 to n, while the other calculates the digital root of n.

+   <h4>fib.py : </h4>
-   fib.py : a script to generate a list of the Fibonnaci sequence from its first term to its nth term.
+   a script to generate a list of the Fibonnaci sequence from its first term to its nth term.

+   <h4>puzzle.py : <h4>
-   puzzle.py : a script I wrote inspired by the following riddle: http://mindyourdecisions.com/blog/2016/07/03/distance-between-two-random-points-in-a-square-sunday-puzzle/.
+   a script I wrote inspired by the following riddle: http://mindyourdecisions.com/blog/2016/07/03/distance-between-two-random-points-in-a-square-sunday-puzzle/.
 The first function sim_squ_trials(n) calculates the average from n trials the distance between two random points within a square with side lengths 1.
 The second function sim_circumf_trials(n) calculates the average from n trials the distance between two random points along a unit circle.
 The third function sim_circ_trials(n) calculates the average from n trials the distance between two random points within a unit circle.

+<h3> Tutorials </h3>

 In addition to the work here, I have completed tutorials on the following topics:

+   <h4>MVPA tutorial:  </h4>
-   MVPA analysis tutorial accompanying Sprague, T.C., Saproo, S. & Serences, J.T.
+   I completed the tutorial accompanying Sprague, T.C., Saproo, S. & Serences, J.T.
 (2015) Visual attention mitigates information loss in small- and large-scale neural codes.
 Trends in Cognitive Sciences.
 Tutorial found at http://serenceslab.ucsd.edu/reviews.html.
 I have included the code I created while going through this tutorial:

       Multivariate_tutorial.m

       Multivariate_tutorial_manyvariables.m

+   <h4>Neural Networks in Python </h4>
-   Chapter 1 of Michael A. Nielsen's "Neural Networks and Deep Learning".
+   I read Chapter 1 of Michael A. Nielsen's "Neural Networks and Deep Learning".
+This textbook explains the basics to creating an artificial neural network and includes a guided tutorial to creating an artificial neural network capable of recognizing handwritten letters and numbers.

+   <h4> Matlab and PsychToolbox </h4>
-   Visionlab Matlab Tutorial from Konkle Lab.
+   I completed a Matlab tutorial from Konkle Lab.
 This tutorial introduced me to some basics with PsychToolbox and advanced my understanding of Matlab commands.
-I cannot find a link to download this tutorial.
+Most undergraduates in Dr. Julie Golomb's lab learn how to code with Matlab using this tutorial.

-   Codeacademy Python tutorial
+   <h4> Codeacademy Python tutorial </h4>
+   I completed the free Python tutorial from Codeacademy to develop my skills with Python.